AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-2-create-a-push-campaign.md

 # Lesson 2 - Create a push campaign

-In this lesson, you put on your marketing hat on and dive into Adobe Journey Optimizer.
+In this lesson, you put on your marketing hat and dive into Adobe Journey Optimizer.

 First you log in to Journey Optimizer and review the profile and the related profile attributes that were created when you registered on the Fréscopa website during lesson 1.